neswartz/CNC-Warmup-Program-Generator/README.md

 ## Quick Start (GUI)

-1. Install Python 3.10+.
+### Windows shortcuts

+- Double-click `run_gui.bat` to open the GUI.

+### Terminal command

-2. Open a terminal in the project folder.
+1. Open a terminal in the project folder.
-3. Run the app with no arguments to launch the GUI:
+2. Run the app with no arguments to launch the GUI:

 ```bash
 python -m cnc_warmup
 ```

-### Windows shortcuts

-- Double-click `run_gui.bat` to open the GUI.

 1. In the GUI:
    - Set Program Name, Controller, optional Machine preset or "Custom" travels